minilabus/minilabus.github.io/_pages/home.md

 There are eight institutions educating 40,000 students and employing 11,000 people, 3,700 of whom are professors, teachers and researchers.
 The proportion of university students is 10.32 students per 100 inhabitants, giving Sherbrooke the largest concentration of students in Quebec.

 The Sherbrooke region is surrounded by mountains, rivers and lakes.
 There are several ski hills nearby and various tourist attractions in regional flavour.
 Mont-Bellevue Park, a large park in the city, is well-known for downhill skiing and mountain biking.
-The St-Francois and Magog rivers are great for kayaking and canoeing and there is several biking (summer) and cross-country skiing (winter) trails in the regions.
+The St-Francois and Magog rivers are great for kayaking and canoeing and there are several biking (summer) and cross-country skiing (winter) trails in the regions.

 [Sherbrooke](https://www.sherbrooke.ca/en)
 [Eastern Township](https://www.easterntownships.org/)